What Kigali bird numbers tell us about life in Rwanda

 Falling for Birds of Kigali, is the new book by Will Wilson, a Kigali-based wildlife photographer and writer.

-Imagine young and incoming generations inheriting a beautiful city without birds… where species which were once common in our backyards and neighborhoods are only seen in books, on internet or TV screens.
+Imagine young and incoming generations inheriting a beautiful city without birds… where species once common in our backyards and neighborhoods are only seen in books, on internet or TV screens.

-This is a reality parents and educators at most urban kindergartens know better than anyone else, and have had to contend with in their routines with curious kids.
+This is a reality parents and educators at most urban kindergartens know better of and have had to contend with in their routines with curious kids.

-If you doubt it, just think of the last time you sighted or heard once common neighborhood birds such as Ikibiribiri (coucals), Igishwi (sparrows), Agaca (small birds of prey), Inyombya (robin-chats) or Umusure (mousebird).
+If you doubt it, just try recalling the last time you sighted or heard once common neighborhood birds such as Ikibiribiri (coucals), Igishwi (sparrows), Agaca (small birds of prey), Inyombya (robin-chats) or Umusure (mousebird).

 Do you ever wonder what befell Sakabakas (black kites) Inuma (doves), Intashya (white-rumped swift), Nyirabaraza (Hadada ibis), or Ibihunyira (owls)?